Joelis57/MyDubList/README.md

 # MyDubList

-**MyDubList** is an open-source project that builds and maintains a multi-language database of anime with released dubs.
-The dataset is designed to be dependable, simple to consume, and permissively licensed (only requiring attribution) so anyone-from hobby scripts to large closed-source apps-can use it.
+MyDubList is an open-source project that builds and maintains a **multi‑language** database of anime **dubs**.
+The JSON datasets are licensed under **CC BY 4.0** (only requiring attribution) so anyone-from hobby scripts to large closed-source apps-can use it.

-## Overview

-- Continuously updated, language-keyed dataset of dubbed anime (by MyAnimeList ID).
-- Final JSON files under `final/`, one per language (e.g. `final/dubbed_english.json`).
-- Optional `incomplete` array tracks edge cases (partial/lost/unverified) when relevant.

 ## Database search website